DataLab-Platform/DataLab/dev/README.md

 Test data
 ---------

-CobraDataLab test data are located in different folders, depending on their nature or origin.
+DataLab test data are located in different folders, depending on their nature or origin.

 Required data for unit tests are located in "cdl\data\tests" (public data).